Tuxentius cretosus

 Tuxentius cretosus, the savanna pied Pierrot, is a butterfly in the family Lycaenidae.
 It is found in Senegal, the Gambia, Burkina Faso, Ghana, Mali, Nigeria, Cameroon, Ethiopia, Somalia, Uganda and Kenya.
 The habitat consists of dry savanna and Guinea savanna.

+It differs from Tuxentius calice gregorii (Butler, 1894) thus:

+Marginal band of the forewing above irregular with 1 to 4 distinctly prominent white spots.